Skip to content

 extends fun storeBool(self: Builder, value: Bool): Builder;

-Extension function for the Builder.
+Extension function for the Builder type.

 Stores a Bool value into the copy of the Builder.
 Writes 11 as a single bit if value is true, and writes 00 otherwise.
 Returns that copy of the Builder.